Risk Reduction: Priceless

-What would your risk calculations look like if application downtime was no longer part of the equation?
-How much money would you save in a disaster by ensuring continuous application availability with Axxana’s Phoenix?
+What would your risk calculations look like if prolonged downtime was no longer part of the equation?
+How much money would you save by reducing the number of outages and their duration?

-Why spend hundreds of thousands, if not millions, deploying and maintaining the data centers, communication lines, and other technology required to support synchronous replication when Axxana’s Phoenix ensures continuous application availability at a fraction of the cost?
+Why spend a fortune deploying and maintaining the data centers, communication lines, and other technology required to support synchronous replication when Axxana’s Phoenix ensures zero data loss, rapid recovery, and minimal downtime at a fraction of the cost of traditional solutions?

-Axxana’s Phoenix makes traditional disaster recovery strategies obsolete and removes the financial barriers to zero data loss.
 Instead of requiring nearby data centers for synchronous replication, the disaster-proof Phoenix system operates from within the primary data center.
-Here, it functions something like a bunker in a box, protecting otherwise lost data, detecting disastrous events, and responding intelligently to expedite recovery.
-Because Axxana’s Phoenix is housed at the production site and replication occurs over existing IP lines, bandwidth requirements related to synchronous replication are practically non-existent.
-In addition, the Axxana Phoenix system stores up to 3.2TB of data lag, which alleviates the need for additional investments in bandwidth, even as data volume grows.
+Here, it protects otherwise lost data, detects disastrous events, and responds intelligently to expedite recovery.
+Because Axxana’s Phoenix is housed right at the production site and replication occurs over existing IP lines, bandwidth requirements related to synchronous replication are practically non-existent.
+In addition, the Axxana Phoenix system stores up to 1.6TB of data lag, which alleviates the need for additional investments in bandwidth, even as data volume grows.

 By eliminating the need for additional data centers and data lines, Axxana’s Phoenix slashes the capital expenses and operational costs traditionally associated with data recovery and continuous application availability.
 No other technology can ensure continuous application availability at such a low cost.